|Nutrition Facts (per serving)|

 Dissolve saltpeter in warm water and pour over meat.
 Weight meat down with a plate and something heavy on top, like a clean stone or brick and cover with plastic wrap.
 Alternatively, place ingredients in a plastic zip-top bag and weight that down.
-Either way, refrigerate 10 to 14 days, turning every two to three days.
+Either way, refrigerate 10 to 14 days, turning every 2 to 3 days.